-Contributions to the campaign help meet our greatest needs in providing the best educational experience.
+Contributions help meet our greatest needs in providing the best educational experience.
 No matter how big or small, your gift will help us to prepare global change agents—professionals with the skills to understand and transform the human experience and improve the lives of others.

 The Naomi Ruth Cohen Institute for Mental Health Education

 The mission of The Naomi Ruth Cohen Institute is to reduce the stigma of mental illness through education and research.
 The Institute provides resources, hope, and community to those who struggle with mental illness and those who support them.
 Established in memory of Naomi Ruth Cohen, by her parents, Larry and Marilyn Cohen, services and educational programs are dedicated to reducing the stigma that for far too long has been a barrier to individuals and families being able to access the treatment and support that they need and deserve.